 - 1. Replace your configuration after upgrading.
 Copy /etc/falcon/conf from the template to the conf directory in falcon hosts. - 2.
 Check your Falcon entities.
 There should be no changes, but in some cases you may need to update your entities post-upgrade. - 3.
-In HDP 2.4.2 for Falcon, TLS is enabled by default.
+In HDP 2.4.3 for Falcon, TLS is enabled by default.
 When TLS is enabled, Falcon starts on https://<falcon_host>.15443/.
-You can disable TLS by adding the following line to the startup.properties file. - ".falcon.enableTLS=false falcon.uri=http://<falcon_host>:15000/

-4. If Transport Layer Security (TLS) is disabled, check the client.properties file to make sure the property "falcon.uri" is set as follows:
+You can disable TLS by adding the following line to the startup.properties file. - ".falcon.enableTLS=false - 4.
+If Transport Layer Security (TLS) is disabled, check the client.properties file to make sure the property "falcon.uri" is set as follows: